 Low-fat can be a poor fit if you feel constantly hungry on higher-carb meals, if you struggle with blood sugar swings, or if your "low-fat" plan turns into a refined-carb plan.

-Low-fat works best when it is a whole-food plan, not a low-fat label plan.
+Low-fat works best as a whole-food plan rather than a low-fat label plan.
 Many packaged "low-fat" foods replace fat with added sugars and refined starches, which can make hunger worse.
-And when you do eat fat, use it for quality — olive oil, nuts, seeds, fish, and avocado do more good than the same grams of butter or processed meat.
+And when you do eat fat, use it for quality.
+Olive oil, nuts, seeds, fish, and avocado do more good than the same grams of butter or processed meat.

 | Emphasize | Limit | Why it helps |